mevaldovi/Fitness-Tracker/README.md

 - _Create MongoDB database_

-- _If running locally, update the MONGODB_URI with your connection string in a .env file_
+- _If running locally, update the MONGODB_URI with your connection string in the server.js file

 - _If running on a server or hosting platform ex.
 Heroku, add the MONGODB_URI with connection string to the environment variables_